Data Protection Update 2020

 Data loss and associated problems continues to be the most pressing and possibly even an existential threat to many organisations.
 The GDPR is beginning to really kick in as we approach the second year of its operation.

-In October 2019 The Court of Appeal established in the case of Lloyd v Google LLC that compensation is in principle capable of being awarded for loss of control of data, even if there is no financial loss and no distress.
+In October 2019, the UK’s Court of Appeal established in the case of Lloyd v Google LLC that compensation is in principle capable of being awarded for loss of control of data, even if there is no financial loss and no distress.
 ‘Class’ or ‘representative’ actions on behalf of many claimants has been established.
-Is there an organisation in the UK that hasn’t had at least dozens of Subject Access Requests (SARs)?
-Is there an HR department that hasn’t received SARs in relation to grievances or other complaints, seemingly unrelated to the GDPR?
+Is there an organisation in Ireland that hasn’t had at least dozens of Data Subject Access Requests (DSARs)?
+Is there an HR department that hasn’t received DSARs in relation to grievances or other complaints, seemingly unrelated to the GDPR?

 Why is this event important for YOU?

-The ICO anticipates that a lot of new guidance and codes of practice will be published by May 2020.
-The ICO will give a presentation on those developments at this event.
+The DPC anticipates that a lot of new guidance will be published by May 2020.
+The DPC will give a presentation on those developments at this event.

-In addition, we will focus on other challenges to employers in relation to data protection, such as CCTV images, covert recording and how to get data back from employees who leave your organisation.
+In addition, we will focus on other challenges to employers in relation to data protection, such as CCTV images, covert recording, artificial intelligence in recruitment and how to get data back from employees who leave your organisation.

 After attending you will:

-Have received a comprehensive update on data protection developments that affect employers in Northern Ireland and will have had ample time to question the ICO and the Regulatory and cyber security teams of Pinsent Masons.
+Have received a comprehensive update on data protection developments that affect employers in Ireland and will have had ample time to question the DPC and the regulatory and cyber security teams of Matheson.

 Course overview/outline programme